YoungSeng/DiffuseStyleGesture/BEAT-TWH-main/Readme.md

 ### 4.2 TWH dataset

-We train on the official training dataset of Talking With Hands, the data has been compiled by the GENEA organizers, see [here](https://zenodo.org/record/8199133).
+We trained on all the data in the GENEA Challenge 2023 training dataset, the data has been compiled by the GENEA organizers, see [here](https://zenodo.org/record/8199133).

 Put the downloaded file `. /TWH/train` data into the `./TWH_dataset/source/` folder.
 Run: